Sexual Assault Lawyer Las Vegas, NV

 What is Sexual Assault?

 Sexual assault is a broad umbrella term.
 It describes battery, harassment, coercion, stalking, and rape.
 It can be physical, spoken, and include threats.
 In general, any non-consensual or unwanted sexual conduct can be considered a sexual assault.
-The defination of sexual assault varies by state; however, is a crime of some sort in every state.
+The definition of sexual assault varies by state; however, is a crime of some sort in every state.
 The offender will very likely be prosecuted and can face time in jail or prison.

 The victim can usually seek damages through civil action; however, many are unaware of this because they were not told.
 As a sexual assault lawyer in Las Vegas, NV, we know too many women, men, and children who were assaulted, but did not take legal action in time.
 The statute of limitations ran out; thus, they were unable to recover compensation for what happened.
-Sadly, this is a very common occurrence in the United States, and has led to an outpour of criticism by organisations, the media, and victims.
+Sadly, this is a very common occurrence in the United States, and has led to an outpour of criticism by organizations, the media, and victims.
 Please, do not delay in getting started.
 Call a Las Vegas, Nevada sexual assault lawyer from Eglet Adams to explore your rights and options.

 Types of Sexual Assault